 - Structured Query Language Injection

-Structured query language injection (SQLi) controls a web application’s database server, allowing hackers to tap into sensitive information such as usernames, passwords and user permissions.
+Structured query language injection (SQLi) controls a web application’s database server, allowing hackers to tap into sensitive information such as usernames, passwords, and user permissions.

-Hackers can then take over the entire network by tricking a web application to allow authentication without a valid password or by adding and deleting users and changing their permission levels.
+Hackers can then take over the entire network by tricking a web application to allow authentication without a valid password or adding and deleting users and changing their permission levels.

-Wardriving involves the act of searching unsecure Wi-Fi networks by a hacker in a moving vehicle and then potentially gaining access to them.
+Wardriving involves the act of searching unsecured Wi-Fi networks by a hacker in a moving vehicle and then potentially gaining access to them.
 Unsecured IoT devices and default admin passwords on a network are easily discoverable for this kind of attack.

 - Zero-Day Exploits

 IoT devices are honeypots for zero-day exploits.
 Zero-day vulnerabilities are vulnerabilities that are left unmitigated.
 And are exploited before the release of patches to them.
 With more employees working from home and using personal Wi-Fi and interconnected devices, IoT devices can be hazardous for a company’s IT environment.

 How to Overcome IoT Security Challenges